jxub/up/docs/04-configuration.md

 ## Alerting

-The Pro version of Up supports defining alerts, which can notify your team when your service is producing errors, responding slowly, or receiving traffic spikes.
+The Pro version of Up supports defining alerts which can notify your team when your service is failing, responding slowly, or receiving traffic spikes.

 ```json
 {